Boundary representations of hyperbolic groups: Shadows and cones

+Usually one defines the shadow of \(g\) in a slightly different way, by taking the set of endpoints of geodesic rays passing through a ball of fixed radius centered at \(g\).
+These shadows can be uniformly sandwiched between our shadows, and we find defining shadows to be balls in the boundary to be more suitable for our applications.

-The following fundamental property of shadows is classical, and we include its very short proof.
-This standard lemma has also a second part, saying that the multiplicity of the cover of $\bG$ by shadows is uniformly bounded in $R$, but we will not need this statement. \begin{lemma} For sufficiently large $\rho$, the family of shadows $\{\Sigma(g,\rho):g\in A_{R}\}$ is a cover of $\bd\Gamma$ for any $R\geq0$. \end{lemma}
+The following fundamental property of shadows is classical, and since we use a non-classical definition of a shadow, we include its very short proof.
+This standard lemma has also a second part, saying that the multiplicity of the cover of $\bG$ by shadows is uniformly bounded in $R$, but we will not need that statement. \begin{lemma} For sufficiently large $\sigma$, the family of shadows $\{\Sigma(g,\sigma):g\in A_{R}\}$ is a cover of $\bd\Gamma$ for any $R\geq0$. \end{lemma}